Rear Delt Fly: How To (Video), Muscles Worked, Benefits, & Alternatives Exercises

 Arm Angle

-Last mistake we’ll discuss is the arm angle alteration.
-It is not uncommon for lifters in a rear delt fly to bend the arms too heavily while performing the exercise.
+The last mistake we’ll discuss is the arm angle alteration.
+It is not uncommon for lifters in a rear delt fly to bend in their elbows or arms too heavily while performing the exercise.

 While you want your arms slightly bent doing it too much can completely alter the exercise and turn it into a different workout entirely.